On the Correct Handling of Contradictions Among the People: Major points

+Regarding the environment of the then-pending Hundred Flowers Campaign, Mao wrote that even ideas that are initially viewed as "poisonous weeds" by society may ultimately be found correct:

+To determine whether something is right or wrong frequently takes a trial period.
+In history, new and correct things often could not win recognition from the majority of people at the start, and they had to move forward by twists and turns in struggle.
+People tend to deny correct things, good things, as fragrant flowers from the outset; instead they regard them as poisonous weeds.
+Copernicus' theory of the solar system and Darwin's theory of evolution were both regarded at one time as erroneous, and both experienced bitter struggle.

+In the context of ethnic relations, Mao observed that overcoming Han chauvinism was "the key to getting Han-minority relations right".

 The slogan serve the people appears in On the Correct Handling of Contradictions Among the People, where Mao writes that "state organs must rely on the people, and the staff of state organs must serve the people."

 Mao also discussed frugality and productivity in the economic development of China, writing, "It is a great contradiction for all cadres and all people to always think of our country as a big socialist country, but also a poor country with economic backwardness.
 To make our country prosperous and strong, it will take decades of frugal accumulation, including the implementation of hard work and thrift in economic construction."

 Mao also wrote that the question of "which will win," socialism or capitalism, "has not been really resolved yet."